dfgitn4j/repl-cypher-shell/README.md

      just highlight my query and run it and page through the text output.

   2. cypher-shell is one of the best ways to test query performance without messing with drivers and your own code.

-  3. Often the query I write is fast, but it returns too much data for the Neo4j Browser to render in a reasonable amount of time.
+Often the query I write is fast, but it returns too much data for the Neo4j Browser to render in a reasonable amount of time.
 The Neo4j Browser is an [electronjs](https://www.electronjs.org/) based web and there's only so much a web browser can do.
-There's always Neo4j Bloom to visualize large sets of data, but it's functionality is not targeted at the development workflow scenario I am looking for.
+There's always Neo4j Bloom to visualize large sets of data, but its functionality is not targeted at the development workflow scenario I am looking for.

+  3. git  Need I say more?
+You're only working with text files.
+So, yeah.

    ...
 And C.<p></p>
      &nbsp;&nbsp;&nbsp;...
 Most of the code for `repl-cypher-shell.sh` was already built for another database command line tool for a project long ago and far away.
 I think you can tell from the style.
-The last sentence is my way of apologizing for this being a shell script that should've been done in Python.
+The last sentence is my way of apologizing for this being a shell script that should've been done in Go or Python.
 OK.
 Four reasons.

 #### `repl-cypher-shell.sh` allows you to: